 Improving Access to Better Nutrition

-In 2015, CMMB supported 13,851 individuals worldwide with nutrition activities to promote health, prevent disease, and prolong healthier lives.
+CMMB has supported tens of thousands of individuals worldwide with nutrition activities that promote health, prevent disease, and prolong life.

 The effects of nutritional deficiencies and malnutrition can be devastating for both children and adults.

-- About 45% of all child deaths are linked to malnutrition [WHO 2015]
+- Globally, about half of all child deaths are linked to malnutrition.

-- Anemia caused by iron deficiency is the most common nutritional disorder affecting 1 in 3 people worldwide [Source: WHO]
+- Anemia resulting from iron deficiency is the most common nutritional disorder worldwide.

-Our global nutrition programs include both preventive and recuperative strategies within households and at health facilities to improve the nutritional status of pregnant women and children.
-Our efforts are successful because they combine both international and local experience.
+Our global nutrition programs include both preventive and therapeutic strategies within households and at health facilities to improve the nutritional status of pregnant women and children.
+Our efforts are successful because they reflect both international best practices and local experience.

-- complementary feeding starting at 6 months with continued breastfeeding to 2 years of age and beyond
+- Complementary feeding starting at six months with continued breastfeeding to two years of age and beyond.

 The First 1,000 Days Program in Peru